AirmanKolberg/Rain-Checker/README.md

 `mv secrets_example.py secrets.py`.
 4. Run the app with `python3 app.py` to test it out, and feel free to amend this file to your liking.

+By default, a Boolean called `get_new_data` within `app.py` is set to True.
+You can switch this to False after the first run if you do not wish to collect new data and just go off of the data that was already collected.

 That's it!
 Enjoy!

 ---